“Is there any app for that?” is a line I often hear these days.

 - Price: $5.99 for lifetime access

 This is a great app that lets you broadcast live video through your iOS or Android device.
-It runs through a multimedia server which allows for RTMP publishing.
-Your live stream should be encoded with H.264 video codec and AAC audio codec.
-It’s free on both iOS and Android devices and works correctly with DaCast.
+It runs through a multimedia server that allows for RTMP publishing.
+Your live stream should be encoded with the H.264 video codec and AAC audio codec.
+It’s free on both iOS and Android devices and works correctly with Dacast.

 Please check out our dedicated Broadcast Me guides:

 – Streaming from an iOS device using Broadcast Me Live Streaming App